 According to a clinical review, long-term supplementation of honey significantly decreases lipid peroxidation in the brain.
 (4)

-Now, in addition to providing external antioxidants, honey also boosts your body’s native antioxidant network.
+In addition to providing external antioxidants, honey also boosts your body’s native antioxidant network.
 (4)

 - Superoxide dismutase (SOD)